- Day Tours

 Book more & Save

-If you are in rush and would love to explore multi Victoria’s tourist places on the same day, Puffing Billy and Phillip Island “Combo” day trip is perfectly designed for you.
+If you are in a rush and would love to explore multi Victoria’s tourist places on the same day, Puffing Billy & Phillip Island “Combo” day trip is perfectly designed for you.
 On the same day, you’ll have a chance to visit the Victoria’s Dandenong forest ranges as well as experience the beauty of Australian beaches and the Penguin Parade.

-We visit Puffing Billy in the morning, and then will head to our second tourist destination, the Phillip Island in the afternoon.
+We visit Puffing Billy in the morning and then will head to our second tourist destination – Phillip Island in the afternoon.

 Take a ride on Australia’s oldest steam train and visit the Dandenongs’ tourist attractions.